 Frustration and Stress

+Anxiety is a significant source of obsessive and odd behavior in dogs.
 They might let out their pent-up frustration by choosing to eat rocks.
 If your Frenchie has stress in their life, they might also try pica.
-Anxiety is a significant source of obsessive and odd behaviour in dogs.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Illnesses of the nervous system and the brain could also induce your French Bulldog to do very weird stuff, like chewing on rocks.
-It is therefore essential for your vet to give your Frenchie a proper neuropsychological evaluation to rule out such problems.
+Therefore, your vet needs to give your Frenchie a proper neuropsychological evaluation to rule out such problems.

-Your French Bulldogs thyroid generates hormones that affect an array of biological systems; if the hormone levels struggle, your Frenchie may react in a multitude of ways.
+Your French Bulldogs thyroid generates hormones that affect an array of biological systems; if the hormone levels struggle, your Frenchie may react in many ways.
 Thyroid issues are among the things that most veterinarians will evaluate when assessing a dog with pica.

-Only one rock is needed to get trapped in the small intestine and can cause a traumatic, life-threatening obstruction.
-Even in less sensational situations, a your Frenchie can still break a tooth or injure its mouth by eaten nonetable objects such as rocks and dirt.
+Only one rock is needed to get trapped in the small intestine and cause a traumatic, life-threatening obstruction.
+Even in less sensational situations, your Frenchie can still break a tooth or injure its mouth by eating unusual objects such as rocks and dirt.

-Your Frenchie may seem excessively fatigued and not showing their normal level of enthusiasm when you attempt to play with them.
-If you notice substantial changes in your Frenchies activity as well as activity levels, please contact your veterinarian as soon as you can.
+Your Frenchie may seem excessively tired and not show their normal level of enthusiasm when you attempt to play with them.
+If you notice substantial changes in your Frenchies’ activity and activity levels, please contact your veterinarian as soon as you can.

-As you are now aware of the reasons and hazards that a French Bulldog eating rocks can cause, it’s now time to have a look at some of the solutions to help to identify and discourage this behaviour.
+As you are now aware of the reasons and hazards that a French Bulldog eating rocks can cause, it’s now time to look at some of the solutions to help identify and discourage this behavior.

 Closely controlling your Frenchie is vital if they have been known to eat rocks.
 If your French Bulldog tries to consume rocks when you take them for a stroll, then you’ll have to be cautious of places along the way where your Frenchie could come across rocks or pebbles.

 If your French Bulldog is slow to respond to your commands, you might like to consider putting them on a leash.
-You will find it easier to control them and move them away from any rock that crosses their path.
+You will find it easier to control them and move them away from any rock crossing their path.

 Check Your Yard

-It will be important to clean up the yard area for any non-food items and rocks that could entice your Frenchie to have a snack.
-If you’ve carefully scoured the area for rocks, you ought to be able to avoid your French Bulldog from discovering something hazardous.
+It will be important to clean up the yard area for any nonfood items and rocks that could entice your Frenchie to have a snack.
+If you’ve carefully scoured the area for rocks, you ought to be able to prevent your French Bulldog from discovering something hazardous.

 It’s a good idea to give your Frenchie a range of exciting chew toys that could prove to be more exciting and interesting than rocks.
 In general, it can be helpful to purchase several different types of dog toys so that you can give your French Bulldog a lot of choices to distract them.

-If your Frenchie already has found a rock, try taking the rock away and give them a chew toy instead.
+If your Frenchie already has found a rock, try taking it away and giving them a chew toy instead.